-- a) adopted the Format and Explanatory Notes set out in Annex 7; - b) invited States Parties to submit periodic reports every six years;

-c) decided to examine the States Parties' periodic reports region by region according to the following table:
+- (a) adopted the Format and Explanatory Notes set out in Annex 7; - (b) invited States Parties to submit periodic reports every six years; - (c) decided to examine the States Parties' periodic reports region by region according to the following table:

-Region Examination of properties inscribed up to and including Year of Examination by Committee Arab States 1992 December 2000 Africa 1993 December 2001/July 2002 Asia and the Pacific 1994 June-July 2003 Latin America and the Caribbean 1995 June-July2004 Europe and North America 1996/1997 June-July 2005/2006
+Region Examination of properties inscribed up to and including Year of Examination by Committee Arab States 1992 December 2000 Africa 1993 December 2001/ July 2002 Asia and the Pacific 1994 June-July 2003 Latin America and the Caribbean 1995 June-July2004 Europe and North America 1996/1997 June-July 2005/2006

-- d) requested the Secretariat, jointly with the Advisory Bodies, and making use of States Parties, competent institutions and expertise available within the region, to develop regional strategies for the periodic reporting process as per the timetable established under c) above. - 204.
-The above-mentioned regional strategies should respond to specific characteristics of the regions and should promote coordination and synchronization between States Parties, particularly in the case of transboundary properties.
+- (d) requested the Secretariat, jointly with the Advisory Bodies, and making use of States Parties, competent institutions and expertise available within the region, to develop regional strategies for the periodic reporting process as per the timetable established under (c) above. - 204.
+The above-mentioned regional strategies should respond to specific characteristics of the regions and should promote co-ordination and synchronization between States Parties, particularly in the case of transboundary properties.
 The Secretariat will consult States Parties with regard to the development and implementation of those regional strategies. - 205.
 After the first six-year cycle of periodic reports, each region will be assessed again in the same order as indicated in the table above.
-Following the first six-year cycle, there may be a pause for evaluation to assess and revise the periodic reporting mechanism before a new cycle is initiated. - The Format for the periodic reports by the States Parties This Format was adopted by the 206. consists of two sections: - Section I refers to the legislative and administrative completion of the first cycle of a) provisions which the State Party has adopted and other actions which it has taken for the application of the been revised.
-Convention, together with details of the experience acquired in this field.
-This particularly concerns the general obligations defined in specific articles of the Convention.

-Committee at its 22nd session (Kyoto 1998) and may be revised following the Periodic Reporting in 2006.
-For this reason, the Format has not b) Section II refers to the state of conservation of specific World Heritage properties located on the territory of the State Party concerned.
+Following the first six-year cycle, there may be a pause for evaluation to assess and revise the periodic reporting mechanism before a new cycle is initiated.

+- 206. The Format for the periodic reports by the States Parties consists of two sections: This Format was adopted by the Committee at - (a) Section I refers to the legislative and administrative provisions which the State Party has adopted and other actions which it has taken for the application of the Convention, together with details of the experience acquired in this field.
+This particularly concerns the general obligations defined in specific articles of the Convention. - (b) Section II refers to the state of conservation of specific World Heritage properties located on the territory of the State Party concerned.
 This Section should be completed for each World Heritage property.